GuglielmoPepe/slick/readme.txt

 = Unreleased =

-* Change "sticky" option in front-page.html template at line 12: set this option include
 * Fix tag div in front-page.html at line 4: change to main tag
 * Fix tag div in single.html at line 4: change to main tag
 * Remove "queryId" in front-page.html template at line 108